-The University of Warsaw, together with three other European universities, signed a declaration regarding the formation of a European University Alliance which will bring together academics, researchers and students.
+The University of Warsaw, together with three other European universities, signed a declaration regarding the formation of the 4EU European University Alliance which will bring together academics, researchers and students.

 Four important research-intensive universities in Europe: the University of Warsaw, Charles University, Sorbonne University and Heidelberg University signed a declaration on the establishment of a European University Alliance.
 The alliance aims at strengthening cooperation in research, education, the mobility of researchers and students as well as developing activities in innovation and entrepreneurship.